tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/Webhook_integration.md

 ## Verification {#verification}
 In order to verify that the received Webhook Event has not been tampered with can verify the event using either [OpenSSL](https://github.com/openssl/openssl) or [Microsoft C#](https://learn.microsoft.com/en-us/dotnet/csharp/).
 We will show in this section how to use both approaches with examples based on the previously created webhook.
 We will use an arbitrary  secret `foobar` and choose as event `ProofStoredEvent` (see [Event Types](#event-types)) and assume that a Tributech Source is already successfully sending data to a Tributech Node (see [QuickStarter Guide](../tributech_agent/quickstart.mdx)).

-In our examples we use the free Webhook client [Webhook.site](https://webhook.site/) to provide the HTTP POST endpoint for the subscription.
-We will use the website to inspect the received events `json` payload and HTTP Header attributes.
-The URL `https://webhook.site/#!/view/c445d2cb-bbcb-4db6-b71c-04ca220eea6d` in our samples needs to be adjusted to your HTTP POST endpoint.
-Note that [Webhook.site](https://webhook.site/) limits the amount of events you can receive and high frequency events will reach those limits quickly.
+In our examples we use a standard third-party webhook client to provide the HTTP POST endpoint for the subscription and to inspect the received events' `json` payload and HTTP Header attributes.
+The endpoint URL used in our samples needs to be adjusted to your own HTTP POST endpoint.

 ![Tributech Node - Webhooks Overview](./img/Webhook.site.png)